hbrobotics/ros_arduino_bridge/README.md

-For ROS Kinetic, Ubuntu 16.04 and Python2 (might work with ROS Hydro and Ubuntu 14.04)
+For ROS Kinetic, Ubuntu 16.04 and Python2 (might work with ROS Indigo and Ubuntu 14.04)

 Table of Contents
 =================